JasonM2396/GAME2338/Reviews/reviewtwo.md

 https://store.steampowered.com/app/319140/Xeodrifter/

 ### Rating
-Insert your rating system.
-Example: I rate games from 1 to 5 stars and I give this game a 3 star rating.
+I'm going to rate from 1 - 10 stars and I give Xeodrifter a 7 out of 10 stars.
+:star::star::star::star::star::star::star:

 ## Summary
 This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
 You should be answering the who, what, when, where, why, and how of the game itself.